-DISCLOSURE OF CHILD MALTREATMENT
+DISCLOSURES OF MALTREATMENT MADE BY A TEENAGER Guidelines

-Guidelines

 The conversation

-should take place in private
+should take place in private.

-All the same, to avoid any subsequent feelings of betrayal, the child must not be led to believe that everything disclosed will necessarily be kept secret.
+All the same, to avoid any subsequent feelings of betrayal, the teen must not be led to believe that everything disclosed will necessarily be kept secret.